crypticsilence/htb_business2022_ctf_writeups/HTB-Business-CTF-2022-Forensics_Rogue.md

 - Can use ETW tracing thru Message Analyzer - does not use decryption, so it is immune to cipher changes
 - MA uses ETW tracing to capture traffic before it is encrypted and after it is decrypted for inbound

-* Computing the hash value
 ![computing hash value](https://i.imgur.com/XJbNpT4.png)
-* Deriving secret keys from the hash value

 ![deriving keys](https://i.imgur.com/f6d5euo.png)

 From the PCAP, I gathered the following data: